TLouf/discrete_maths/6-graphs.typ

   A directed graph $G=(V,E)$ is
   - *strongly connected* if for every $u,v in V$, there is a path from $u$ to $v$ and from $v$ to $u$,
   - *weakly connected* if for every $u,v in V$, there is a path between $u$ and $v$ in the underlying undirected graph.
-  A strongly or weakly disconnected graph can then be partition into strongly and weakly connected components.
+  A strongly or weakly disconnected graph can then be partitioned into strongly and weakly connected components.
 ]

 #question-box[